-For the 2024 HMP update, known wildfire events that impacted Burlington County between August 2018 and May 2023 are discussed below in Table 4.3.9-4.
+For the 2024 HMP update, known wildfire events that impacted Burlington County between August 2018 and May 2023 are listed in Table 4.3.9-4.
 For events prior to August 2018, refer to the 2020 Burlington County HMP.

-Declaration Dete(a) of Number Country Date(s) of Event Ture County Lossos (Juna sta Event Event Type (if applicable) Designated?
-Losses / Impacts April 22-24, 2018 Wildfire N/A N/A During the afternoon of April 22 nd , a wildfire was spotted by the Cedar Bridge and Batso fire towers.
+Event Declaration - Date of Event Туре Number Designated?
+Losses / Impacts April 22-24, 2018 Wildfire N/A N/A During the afternoon of April 22 nd , a wildfire was spotted by the Cedar Bridge and Batsto fire towers.
 At first, about 50 acres were involved but a sea breeze caused the fire to quickly grow to 843 acres.
 The fire was located in Washington Township, just north of Lake Oswego.
-March 30 - Wildfire N/A N/A On March 30, a wildfire ignited in the Penn State April 1, 2019 Forest region within the Pinelands of Burlington County, NJ.
+March 30 - April 1, 2019 Wildfire N/A N/A On March 30, a wildfire ignited in the Penn State Forest region within the Pinelands of Burlington County, NJ.
 Gusty southerly winds helped to cause rapid fire to spread; however widespread showers helped with containment efforts on March 31.
 By the time the fire was fully contained, more than 11,000 acres of forest had burned.
 The fire continued burning early on April 1, but was considered contained the prior evening.
-June 19-21, Wildfire N/A N/A A wildfire (Mullica River Fire) was detected in a 2022 remote section of the Wharton State Forest in Mullica Twp.
-Unseasonably dry, windy conditions, combined with difficulty in accessing the initial fire location, led to rapid fire spread.
-By the time the fire was fully contained an estimated 14,983 acres had burned.
-This made it the largest wildfire in New Jersey since 2007.
-No structures were lost during this fire, though several were threatened and protected in nearby campgrounds.
-No serious injuries were reported.
-June 27, 2022 Wildfire N/A N/A A wildfire (Brickworks Fire) was detected by the Apple Pie Hill Fire Tower.
-This fire reached 315 acres in size, with 100% containment reached the same day.
-Firing and burnout operations were successful in completing containment.
-July 13, 2022 Wildfire N/A N/A A wildfire (Maple Branch Wildfire) was detected by Batsto Village.
-This fire reached 98 acres in size, with 100% containment achieved the same day.
-May 31, 2023 - June 2, 2023 Wildfire N/A N/A A wildfire (Allen Road Fire) in Bass River State Forest of roughly 5,000 acres resulted in dense smoke.
-An inversion in the atmosphere caused a combination of smoke and fog to reduce visibility to dangerous levels.
-As a result, the Garden State Parkway was closed between the Exit 38 and Exit 63 for several hours.